-- 2. Bits used for TPC output cannot be written to. - 3.
-These addresses change depending on TPCR settings.
+2. Bits used for TPC output cannot be written to.

+3. These addresses change depending on TPCR settings.
 When TPC output groups 0 and 1 have the same output trigger, the NDRA address is H'5FFFFF5; when their output triggers are different, the NDRA address for group 0 is H'5FFFFF7 and the address for group 1 is H'5FFFFF5.
-Likewise, when TPC output groups 2 and 3 have the same output trigger, the NDRB address is H'5FFFFF4; when their output triggers are different, the NDRB address for group 0 is H'5FFFFF6 and the address for group 1 is H'5FFFFF4.
+Likewise, when TPC output groups 2 and 3 have the same output trigger, the NDRB address is H'5FFFFF4; when their output triggers are different, the NDRB address for group 0 is H'5FFFFF4.